Zettelkasten-Method/zkviz/README.md

 I recommend using Python 3 and an environment specifically for zkviz.

-Assuming that you're on macOS or Linux, to create the environment, open a Terminal window and type the following to create the standalone environment and activate it.
+Assuming that you're using macOS or Linux, to create the environment, open a Terminal window and type the following to create the standalone environment and activate it.